About the 2021 census

 Moving the census online

-ONS will also have guidance in a range of languages and accessible formats.
+ONS have guidance in a range of languages and accessible formats.

 You must complete the census by law

-You must complete the census by law.
+It’s important all of us fill in our census forms.
+That’s why it’s a legal requirement to take part.
 If you do not, or if you supply false information, you could be fined up to £1,000.
 Some questions however will be clearly labelled as optional, it is not an offence if you do not answer these.

 More information on the 2021 Census can be found on the Office for National Statistics website.